mickfuzz/makecode-platformer-add-an-enemy/README.md

 ## Adding an Enemy
 ### Getting Started @unplugged

-This tutorial series we start with a template of a simple platformer game that you will start with and add to.
-In this particular tutorial we will add a static enemy.
+In this tutorial we will **add a static enemy** to our platformer template.

-If you want to understand more about how the starting code works then you can follow [this tutorial](https://arcade.makecode.com/beta#tutorial:https://github.com/mickfuzz/makecode-platformer-101) to create the game step by step.
+If you want to understand more about how the starting code of the template works then you can follow [this tutorial](https://arcade.makecode.com/beta#tutorial:https://github.com/mickfuzz/makecode-platformer-101) to create the game step by step.

-If you want to add more features later you can do so with tutorials like the following:
+If you want to add other features later you can find other game element to add on the home page of this Platformer Making Course.

-* Adding a Moving Enemy
-* Create more Levels
-* Add instructions and between level comments
-* Jump on Enemies to Zap them

 ```template
 namespace SpriteKind {